 Our dispatchers try to make sure all information is factual, as false information will only hinder the officers on the streets from doing his/her job efficiently and effectively.

-The Harrison County Sheriff’s Office Communications Center has the responsibility of handling all calls for service from all citizens in the unincorporated areas of Harrison County, in the City of D’Iberville and in Pass Chrisitian.
+The Harrison County Sheriff’s Department Communications Center has the responsibility of handling all calls for service from all citizens in the unincorporated areas of Harrison County, in the City of D’Iberville and in Pass Christian.
 Our dispatchers are trained for not only law enforcement calls, but also for fire related calls.
 The communications center has the ultimate responsibility of getting assistance to those that call for help.
-The communications center and staff is under the direct supervision of Captain Walter Pitts.
+The communications center and staff is under the direct supervision of Jonnine Fisher.

 Emergency Calls should be routed to 911.
 To report a NON-Emergency Crime call 228-897-1364.